-This little town situated in the more rural part of Ireland might not be on the top of your list, but will definitely win your heart with the stunning landscapes surrounding it.
-Just a short walk away in Killarney National Park, you will find Ross Castle and Muckross Abbey.
-The Gap of Dunloe, a lovely valley, is one of the highlights and can be explored by foot, bike, boat or a car.
-But undoubtedly the best place in the area is the Dingle Peninsula, where you can see the most incredible views of the Atlantic coastline and the Harbour.
+This little town situated in the more rural part of Ireland might not be on the top of your list but will win your heart with the stunning landscapes surrounding it.
+Just a short walk away in Killarney National Park; you will find Ross Castle and Muckross Abbey.
+The Gap of Dunloe, a lovely valley, is one of the highlights and can be explored by foot, bike, boat or car.
+But undoubtedly, the best place in the area is the Dingle Peninsula, where you can see the most incredible views of the Atlantic coastline and the Harbour.
 Looking for something more unusual?
 You can take a jaunting car from the town centre to the National Park and feel like a Disney character!

 How can you add Ireland to your rail trip?

 You can start your trip at any of the cities on our itinerary, though Dublin or Belfast might be the easiest to reach by plane.
-If you arrive with a ferry to Rosslare, the easiest option will be to take a direct train to Dublin.
+If you arrive by ferry to Rosslare, the easiest option will be to take a direct train to Dublin.